nguyenletan/studio/README.md

 *   Node.js (LTS version recommended)
 *   npm or yarn
-*   Access to a PostgreSQL database
+*   Access to a PostgreSQL database (local or remote)

 ### 2. Clone the Repository